 |

-Mark I (1941-48), had the (late) Vacumatic filling system with a plastic plunger hidden behind a blind cap.
-It also had the arrow clip with the blue diamond design added to the the Vacumatics in 1939.
-The Mark I Parker 51 came in seven colours:
+Mark I (1942-48), had the (late) Vacumatic filling system with a plastic plunger hidden behind a blind cap.
+It also had the arrow clip with the blue diamond design previously added to the the Vacumatics in 1939.
+From 1943 the nib was date coded.

 India Black